JamieLine/UnmaskedCXX/README.md

 See `SampleCXXProject/Calculations.h` for an example.

-In a source file which contains the implementation of a function you wish to test, create a new function which will never be called directly.
+In a source file which contains the implementation of a function you wish to test, include `UserlandIncludes/UnmaskedTests.h` and create a new function which will never be called directly.
 In `SampleCXXProject/Calculations.h`, this function is `void TestSpecifications()`, but the actual name does not matter.
 This function should not appear in any compiled binaries and will never be called.

 Within this new function, add the specifications of the tests you wish to run.
 These will take the following form.